Welcome, welcome, gather ‘round. We’re diving into the depths of SaaS marketing. It’s a glorious place to be.

 Build an email marketing flow #

-Email marketing has and will always be a high-lift but high-reward-kind of a situation.
+Email marketing has been and will always be a high-lift but high-reward effort.
 It’s absolutely crucial that your pre-launch email campaign contains a flow that builds hype to launch day.
 Tease out new features, showcase the value your product will bring, and give people ample opportunities to be among the first to try your new product or feature.

 “My go-to pre-launch marketing strategy was emailing influencers who could promote my service before it launched.
 This helped build buzz around what we were building and set us up for success once we launched.”

 – Daniel Barrett, CEO of Adwords Nerds and Social Vantage